 Heat the oven to 140C/120C fan/gas mark 1.
 Line two large baking sheets with baking parchment.

 Pile the meringue into eight mounds onto the prepared baking sheets and spread out into small circles.
 Make a shallow dip with the back of a metal spoon in the centre of each meringue mixture.
-Bake for about 1 hour 30, or until the shells are firm to the touch and can be peeled off the parchment.
+Bake for about 1 hour 30, or until the shells are firm to the touch and can be peeled off the parchment easily.
 Remove from the oven and leave to cool completely.

 For the rhubarb:

 Turn the oven up to 200C/180C fan/gas 6.
 Rinse the rhubarb and shake off the excess water.
 Trim the ends and cut the rhubarb into small pieces.
 Put the rhubarb in a shallow baking dish and sprinkle over the sugar.
-Shuffle the rhubarb so it’s in a single layer.
+Shuffle the rhubarb around so it’s in a single layer.

 To serve, spoon a dollop of the rhubarb curd on top of each of the meringue nests and tumble over the roast rhubarb, along with some of their juices.